ElektraInitiative/libelektra/doc/decisions/STEPS.md

 - The decision links to the new documentation.

 > In this step, decision PRs only modify a _single_ decision.
-> Here more exceptions are allowed, in particular documentation updates concerning the decision.
+> Here more exceptions are allowed, in particular documentation updates are okay.

+## Postponed

+This step is:

+- for decisions that are useful contributions but currently there is simply no urgency or immanent need for the proposal.
+- a graveyard for neglected decisions, e.g., where the decision authors focus on something more important instead.

+> The purpose of this step is to have a clean "Drafts" folder.

 ## Rejected

-Alternatively, decisions might be rejected (i.e. status quo wins).
+Alternatively, decisions might be rejected (e.g. status quo wins).
-These decision PRs are also merged for documentation purposes.
+This step is for decisions that are agreed to not fit well to Elektra and never should be accepted.

+> The purpose of this final step is to have a clean "Drafts" folder.